 In this example, there are 30 ArcGIS Pro Advanced Named User licenses.
 Under the product name, note that the license type is Single Use.
 The Named User licenses will be converted to Single Use licenses.

-The version number and license type under the product name apply to the ArcGIS Desktop license as a whole as described in Types of ArcGIS Desktop licenses.
+The version number and license type under the product name apply to the ArcGIS Desktop license as a whole as described in ArcGIS Desktop licensing.
 You can only convert ArcGIS Pro Named User licenses to the type of ArcGIS Desktop license that you have.

 - In the Actions column, click Convert.